aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 1. Accept function name or ARN
 2. Serialize input payload
 3. Create a CHAINED_INVOKE operation with the target and payload
-4. Handle both durable and non-durable target functions
+4. Return the target function's result upon success
-5. Return the target function's result upon success
+5. Propagate errors from the target function

-6. Propagate errors from the target function
+**Note:** The SDK SHOULD not handle invoking durable and non-durable target functions differently.
+The service handles the invocation transparently.

 #### 4.7.3 Supported Actions